 Today almost 40% of average aged couples undergoing IVF treatment produce multiple good quality embryos.
 This rate is more than 60% for younger patients because egg reserves and quality tend to decrease with age.
-Good quality embryos left over from the embryo transfer procedure could be preserved in a cryopreservation chamber dedicated for this purpose inside the embryology laboratory and can be thawed at a later date to transfer.
+Good quality embryos left over from the embryo transfer procedure could be preserved in a cryopreservation chamber dedicated for this purpose inside the embryology laboratory and can be thawed at a later date for transfer.

-The procedure of cryopreserving embryos for potential future pregnancies has routinely been carried out around the world for more than 20 years in IVF treatments.
+The procedure of cryopreserving embryos for potential future pregnancies has been routinely carried out around the world for more than 20 years in IVF treatments.
 There are probably hundreds of thousands of babies born around the world who have been conceived with this method.
 The prospect of cryopreserving good quality embryos left over from the embryo transfer procedure is medically, financially and spiritually important for many patients.
 In other words, if freezing can be performed correctly, the method can provide an additional treatment opportunity and chance of conceiving while also significantly reducing total treatment costs.
 Because this treatment does not require egg development and associated use of high doses of hormone and medication, the process is overall much less troublesome for the patient.

 So, is cryopreservation only used to freeze embryos that left over from the treatment?